DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |DescribeBuild| replace:: show details that identify the current build
 .. |DescribeCharacter| replace:: show the description of a specific character
 .. |DescribeCursorKeyActions| replace:: show a list of all the actions that do involve a cursor routing key
-.. |DescribeHighlighting| replace:: show the highlighting of a specific character
+.. |DescribeHighlighting| replace:: show how a specific character has been highlighted
-.. |DescribeIndicators| replace:: show the values of important status indicators
+.. |DescribeIndicators| replace:: show the values of important device status indicators
 .. |DeveloperOff| replace:: turn developer mode off
 .. |DeveloperOn| replace:: turn developer mode on
 .. |Editor| replace:: go to the NBP editor